parse-community/docs/_includes/rest/files.md

 ## Deleting Files

 Users holding the master key are allowed to delete files using the REST API.
 To delete a file, send a DELETE request to the files URL, postfixed with the name of the file.
-Note that the name of the file must be the name in the response of the upload operation, rather than the original filename.
+Note that the name of the file must be the name in the response of the upload operation, rather than the original file name.
 Note that the `X-Parse-Master-Key` must be provided in headers.

 <div class="language-toggle">
 <pre><code class="bash">